Festivals-App/festivals-server/operation/DEPLOYMENT.md

 Where the root CA certificate is required to validate incoming requests and the server certificate and key is requires to make outgoing connections.
 For instructions on how to manage and create the certificates see the [festivals-pki](https://github.com/Festivals-App/festivals-pki) repository.

-## 2. Copying mTLS Certificates to the VM
+## 2. Copying mTLS and Database Client Certificates to the VM

 Copy the server mTLS certificates from your development machine to the VM: